k8s-school/k8s-school-labs/content/Blog/kubeadm.en.md

 ```

 `<control-plane-host>:<control-plane-port>` contains the DNS name or IP and port of the Kubernetes master. `<token>` is the token, whose lifetime is limited, which allows the current node to identify itself to the master.
 Finally, `<hash>` allows the current node to ensure the authenticity of the master.

+{{% notice note %}}
+It is not recommended to run user workload on Kubernetes master node(s) for security reason.
+That's why we recommend to use dedicated master node(s) for running Kubernetes system components.
+{{% /notice %}}

 ## Check that everything works